humanwhocodes/config-array/README.md

 If the `files` array contains an item that is an array of strings and functions, then all patterns must match in order for the config to match.
 In the preceding examples, both `*.test.*` and `*.js` must match in order for the config object to be used.

 If a pattern in the files array begins with `!` then it excludes that pattern.
-In the preceding example, any filename that doesn't end with `.js` will automatically getting a `settings.js` property set to `false`.
+In the preceding example, any filename that doesn't end with `.js` will automatically get a `settings.js` property set to `false`.

 You can also specify an `ignores` key that will force files matching those patterns to not be included.
 If the `ignores` key is in a config object without any other keys, then those ignores will always be applied; otherwise those ignores act as exclusions.
 Here's an example: